Azure-Samples/eks-aks-migration-guide/setup-eks-cluster.md

 For that we use the following command: kubectl create namespace wp-mysql

-Now we have to set it to be the default Namespace:

-    kubectl config set-context --current --namespace=wp-mysql

 For checking how many pods is running inside the namespace ‘**kube-system’** we have to execute : kubectl get pods -n kube-system

 ## Creating the Amazon EBS CSI driver IAM role